|Check us out on Instagram #beercanmuseum

 "A hidden gem" - Associated Press

-You can now visit the museum (and 'Like' it, of course) on Facebook! (link at
+Visit the museum (and 'Like' us, of course) on Facebook! (link at bottom of page)

-Welcome to the East Taunton Beer Can Museum, South of Boston, as seen in Reader's Digest and as
+Welcome to the Beer Can Museum, South of Boston, as seen in Reader's Digest - and as seen on WCVB-ABC

-heard on FoxNews Radio.
-We can now be reached at www.beercanmuseum.org. (and don't forget to LIKE our Facebook page) We also
+Museum’s Virtual Visits series.
+We are found at www.beercanmuseum.org. (and don't forget to LIKE our Facebook page)

 |The Beer Can Museum!